Faculty Research Awards

 Shared with graduate student Paula Jiménez

-Examining language rights through linguistic, social, and legal lenses, this project presents a unified methodology to generate fresh theoretical perspectives into language policy, minority groups and systemic inequality.
+Examining language rights through linguistic, social, and legal lenses, this project presents a unified methodology to generate fresh theoretical perspectives into language policy, minority groups, and systemic inequality.
 In particular, it aims at examining the status of unofficial languages in Latin America to understand how language policy may have a social impact on ethnic and racial minorities with a focus on speakers of Afro-Bolivian Spanish.
-This project critically reviews the process Afro-Bolivian Spanish is going through to acquire visibility, recognition and, potentially, a new role in education.
-This seed grant will yield several peer-reviewed publications, a PhD dissertation, and the development of two grant proposals.
-Additionally, a portion of the gathered video and audio materials will be utilized in crafting the first online, open-access Atlas of Afro-Hispanic Languages, thus spotlighting and acknowledging Bolivia's African heritage.
+This seed grant will yield several peer-reviewed publications, a PhD dissertation, and development of two grant proposals.
+A portion of the video and audio materials will be utilized in crafting the first online, open-access Atlas of Afro-Hispanic Languages, thus spotlighting and acknowledging Bolivia's African heritage.

 Photo Credit.